Veterinary Botanical Medicine: What You Need to Know

 Price for the program is $995.
 Registration is available online.
 Refunds will not be given once a course participant begins the program.

 Registrants will also receive access to an electronic compilation of articles on botanical compounds written by Dr. Narda Robinson that have been previously published in her monthly integrative medicine column for Veterinary Practice News or other media.
 There are a total of 17 modules.
-Each participant must finish the program within the six-month access period to receive a certificate of completion.
-If six months have elapsed and a student has not completed the program, the student will need to re-enroll for an additional fee.
+Each participant must finish the program within the one year access period to receive a certificate of completion.
+If one year has elapsed and a student has not completed the program, the student will need to re-enroll for an additional fee.

 WHEN WILL THE COURSE START?